willis240/willis240.github.io/README.md

 - Title IX Training

+### Week 8

+#### September 29

+- Went to the Solar Test Site and performed the weekly and monthly maintenance
+- Came home and logged the details about the maintenance

+### Week 9

+#### October 6

+- Went to the Solar Test Site and performed the weekly maintenance
+- Came home and logged the details about the maintenance

+#### October 8

+- Looked into how to get moving averages in Grafana and came up with a couple of links

 ## About Me

 Currently, I am a college student working toward a Bachelors Degree in Computer Science.
 Though I do not have specific plans for what I intend to do after obtaining my degree, I intend to pursue a job in the Computer Science career field to further my skills following graduation.